elotroalex/chiens/_texts/translation.md

 - {:.speaker} The Crowd.

-- {:.indent-2} Death to the Whites!
-Death to the Whites!
+- {:.indent-2} Kill the Whites!
+Kill the Whites!

 *(A collective hysteria.
 The scent of blood grows.
 The Speaker dances the bamboula on the dais.)*